 It is comforting for many women to know they are not alone when it comes to issues with nipple size, location, and formation.
 Many women undergo nipple correction surgery to address concerns with the nipple, areolar or to relocate the nipple during other breast procedures.

 Click the image below to see nipple correction surgery results by Dr Drielsma.BEFORE AND AFTER PHOTOS

 Dr Robert Drielsma is a Sydney Specialist Plastic Surgeon.
 With over 30 years experience, Dr Drielsma is available at Bondi Junction, Camden, Wagga Wagga and Canberra.

 If you would like more information on Nipple Surgery and your options, or if you would like to book a consultation with Dr Drielsma, please visit our Contact Page or call 1800 180 777.

 What Downtime is There for Nipple Correction Surgery?

 Will I Be Able to Breast Feed?

-The cost of Nipple Surgery varies from patient to patient and surgeon to surgeon, depending on what you want to achieve.
+The cost of nipple correction surgery varies from patient to patient and surgeon to surgeon, depending on what you want to achieve.
 It is important that you always do your homework when looking for a Plastic Surgeon.
 You should be happy with the quality of service and the experience of your chosen surgeon for the price of surgery you are being offered.